-Accident Lawyers and Attorneys in Chicago
+Accident Lawyers in Chicago

 There are many types of accidents.
 Read More below to see a breakdown on accident types and call us today if you have any questions about your potential case.

 On average, 11.5 people are seriously hurt in a U.S. air carrier-related accident each year; approximately 72 are killed, according to the National Transportation Safety Board (NTSB).
 Of course, there are thousands more taking to American skies in other aircraft, and preliminary NTSB data for 2011 show that more than 3,100 aviation accidents occurred in the United States.

 Travelers across the U.S. are injured in private and commercial airplanes because of a number of factors.
 Although traveling by plane is extremely convenient and statistically safer than traveling by car, there are inherent risks to this mode of transportation, and when an airplane crash happens, it’s highly likely the damage will be severe.
 When airplane accidents happen, the victims and their families deserve justice.

 Commercial airplanes are governed by the regulations affecting common carriers and are governed by different laws and protocols than are private airplanes or other private vehicles.
 A common carrier is a business that transports persons or cargo for compensation.
 Both Federal and State regulations govern the activities of common carriers such as buses, trains, and airplanes.

 As a general rule, a common carrier is held to a higher standard of care than is a private party.
 They must have both the skill and the training to transport passengers and cargo, and more than reasonable care must be exercised.